 We believe that amounts not held in trust will be sufficient to pay the costs and expenses to which such proceeds are allocated.
 This belief is based on the fact that while we may begin preliminary due diligence of a target business in connection with an indication of interest, we intend to undertake in-depth due diligence, depending on the circumstances of the relevant prospective business combination, only after we have negotiated and signed a letter of intent or other preliminary agreement that addresses the terms of an initial business combination.
-However, if our estimate of the costs of undertaking in-depth due diligence and negotiating an initial business combination is less than the actual amount necessary to do so, we may be required to raise additional capital, the amount, availability and cost of which is currently unascertainable.
+However, if our estimate of the costs of undertaking in-depth due diligence and negotiating an initial business combination necessary to do so, we may be required to raise additional capital, the amount, availability and cost of which is currently unascertainable.
 If we are required to seek additional capital, we could seek such additional capital through loans or additional investments from our sponsor, members of our management team or their affiliates, but such persons are not under any obligation to advance funds to, or invest in, us.

-Commencing on the date of this prospectus, we have agreed to pay our sponsor a total of \$15,000 per month for office space, utilities and secretarial and administrative support.
+Commencing on the date of this prospectus, we have agreed to pay an affiliate of our sponsor a total of \$15,000 per month for office space, utilities and secretarial and administrative support.
 Upon completion of our initial business combination or our liquidation, we will cease paying these monthly fees.

-Prior to the closing of this offering, our sponsor has agreed to loan us up to \$300,000 to be used for a portion of the expenses of this offering.
-As of March 31, 2020, we had borrowed \$73,171 under the promissory note with the affiliate of our sponsor.
+Prior to the closing of this offering, an affiliate of our sponsor has agreed to loan us up to \$300,000 to be used for a portion of the expenses of this offering.
+On January 16, 2020, we borrowed \$25,000 under the promissory note with the affiliate of our sponsor.
 These loans are non-interest bearing, unsecured and are due at the closing of this offering.
-The loan will be repaid upon the closing of this offering proceeds not held in the trust account.
+The loan will be repaid upon the closing of this offering out of offering proceeds not held in the trust account.